iotempire/iotempower/doc/second-node.rst

 Second Node
 ===========

-For this section, we assume that you have successfully set-up UlnoIoT on the Raspberry Pi and are able to access the websites on it as well as have set-up your `first node <first-node.rst>`_ and can control its onboard led via the node-RED web gui.
+For this section, we assume that you have successfully set-up IoTempower on the Raspberry Pi and are able to access the websites on it as well as have set-up your `first node <first-node.rst>`_ and can control its onboard led via the node-RED web gui.